DNS over HTTPS: Your Anti-Phishing Solution is About to Go Dark

 With over 46,000 new sites created every day, phishing continues to rise as one of the greatest threats currently facing mobile devices.
-Our phones are quickly becoming our most important means of communication and entertainment, but as technology has become more advanced so too has the sophistication and frequency of phishing attacks.
-Taking advantage of the multiple platforms available, phishing campaigns can take many different forms on mobile, targeting users through email, SMS, social media and apps.
-With minimal effort and a convincing fake login page, hackers can easily fool users into revealing personal information including usernames, passwords and bank details.
+Our phones are quickly becoming our most important means of communication and entertainment.
+Yet, as technology has become more advanced, so too has the smoothness and frequency of phishing attacks.
+Taking advantage of the multiple platforms available, phishing campaigns can take many different forms on mobile.
+Cyber criminals target users through email, SMS, social media and apps.
+With a fake login page, hackers easily fool users into revealing personal information including usernames, passwords and bank details.

 In response to this rising threat, many cybersecurity solutions have developed anti-phishing software for mobile.
-Generally very effective, one of the most common methods used by these solutions is a technique called ‘DNS sniffing’ which enables them to detect and block access to phishing sites to protect users from potential attacks.
+One of the most common methods used is ‘DNS sniffing’, enabling them to detect and block access to phishing sites.
 However, this method is about to break.
 Following the announcement that companies like Google and Mozilla will be introducing DNS over HTTPS, a new method of domain name requesting that encrypts all data, what does this mean for anti-phishing solutions?

 What is DNS and DNS ‘sniffing’?

 DNS (Domain Name System) is the internet’s system for converting alphabetic domain names into the numeric IP addresses that computers use to identify each other on a network.
-When a web address (URL) such as www.example.com is typed into a browser DNS servers return the IP address, such as 22.214.171.124, and allow the user to retrieve the website associated with it.
-This makes it easier for users to browse the internet and find the information they are looking for, without the need to remember long series of numbers.
+Imagine that someone types a web address (URL) such as www.example.com into a browser.
+DNS servers return the IP address, such as 18.104.22.168, and allow the user to retrieve the website connected with it.
+This makes it easier for users to browse the internet without the need to remember long series of numbers.

 Typically, DNS requests are made using TCP protocols meaning that they are sent in plain text.
 This enables the process of DNS ‘sniffing’ which allows bodies such as internet service providers (ISPs), security solution providers, and governments to capture, analyze and monitor the requests sent and the sites visited by users.
 This is used to analyze network usage, troubleshoot issues, and ensure compliance with content restrictions.
 However, it has caused some concern over the safety and privacy of user data.
 Due to the nature of plain text data and the ease with which DNS requests can be sniffed, data gathered from tracking DNS traffic can easily be abused or become dangerous in the wrong hands.
 This has led to the introduction of DNS over HTTPS.